hornpondbrook/image.intensity.service/README.md

 -   **Performance Metrics**: The API response includes the request processing time (`duration_ms`) and the raw image size in bytes (`image_size_bytes`).
 -   **CORS Enabled**: The API is configured to accept cross-origin requests, allowing it to be called from any web frontend.
 -   **Containerized**: Comes with a `Dockerfile` for easy and consistent deployment.
+-   **Result Caching**: Implemented using Redis to cache image intensity calculation results.
+Subsequent requests for the same image will be served from the cache, significantly reducing processing time and load on the Image Processor.
+Responses include an `X-Cache` header (`hit` or `miss`) for observability.

 ## 3. Architecture